"Thou Art With Me" Psalm 23 Guided Healing Visualization that you can use every day Divine Will Healing

 Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord forever.

-I have always found this psalm to be beautiful, and I sensed it held some hidden power.
+I have always sensed that this beautiful psalm held deep, hidden power.
 Indeed, I have heard intriguing stories of divine protection it has given to people in times of intense danger.
 I had a desire to understand it more deeply, for I sensed I would then be able to draw from its well of strength, and this would help me in my service through the Healing Prayer Ministry.

 I went to my altar and repeated the psalm with deep concentration for about 15 – 20 minutes.
 Suddenly the veil lifted and I understood the psalm clearly.
 I realized that it addresses each of the chakras.
 I found great inspiration silently repeating the psalm while thinking of each energy center in the spine.

 Previously, I had to concentrate fully to remember the correct sequence when saying this psalm, because the pieces didn’t seem to flow together in a sensible way.
-However, once I had this insight into the inner meaning of the psalm, I found that suddenly it made perfect sense, and one line flowed into the next in a natural way.
+However, once I had this insight into the inner meaning of the psalm, I found that suddenly it made perfect sense, and one line flowed naturally into the next.